Bonner Data Center

 I strongly oppose an AI data center at this proposed site.
 As we have seen with other similar builds in other areas of the country, AI data centers have an adverse I impact on water and environmental quality, as well as overall quality of life.
 The location submitted in this proposal is especially egregious, on the banks of the iconic Blackfoot River.
 This isn’t some out of the way location no one cares about - this is some of the most prized outdoor recreation areas left IN THE NATION.
 There’s a literal academy award winning film set there.
 It is unconscionable and irresponsible for our children and our children’s children to allow this project to proceed.
 It MUST be stopped.

-Matthew Davis About 1 month ago
+Matthew Davis 3 months ago

 To the Members of the Missoula County Consolidated Land Use Board: